PhoenixSama/Port-Scanner/README.md

 # Port-Scanner
-Port Scanner for Windows Platform
+A Port Scanner for Windows Platform

+Only Support IPv4 yet.